josh-collinsworth/joco-sveltekit/src/lib/content/posts/childlike-and-childish.md

 You see, when a Democrat breaks the rules, they generally resign, or are fired.
 The rules matter to those of us acting like adults.

-But when a _Republican_ does something that would be considered breaking the rules, _the rules suddenly change_.
+But when a _conservative_ does something that would be considered breaking the rules, _the rules suddenly change_.

 And change they did.
 The national media which made age and eloquence the centerpiece of all political coverage for months on end suddenly just…_stopped caring_.

 Even as Trump rambled unhinged nonsense night after night, few paid attention, no matter how nonsensical or objectively wrong it got.
 Whether he was making it up or so completely detached from reality he genuinely believed the insane things coming out of his mouth, nobody could tell.
 But it obviously didn't matter to most observers.
+The argument never went the other way.

 The perceived fouls of age and cognition were, quite clearly, never about age or cognition.